ralfbiedert/cheats.rs/content/_index.md

     - **heap** (large, flexible memory, but always handled via stack proxy like `Box<T>`),
     - **static** (most commonly used as resting place for `str` part of `&str`),
     - **code** (where bitcode of your functions reside).
-- Programming languages such as Rust give developers tools to:
-    - define what data goes into what segment,
-    - express a desire for bitcode with specific properties to be produced,
-    - protect themselves from errors while performing these operations.
 - Most tricky part is tied to **how stack evolves**, which is **our focus**.

 <footnotes>